zenrocklabs/zenrock-validators/README.md

 ### Fund the Validator's account

 Transfer tokens to the validator's address.
-You can use a faucet or another method to get the necessary tokens.
+As per the note, contact the Zenrock team, in order to requests funds

 ### Create the validator